Temples, Tigers, and Tom Yum: A Thailand Itinerary that includes Wat Phra That Doi Suthep

 Transitioning from Bangkok to Chiang Mai feels like switching from espresso to green tea — still stimulating but considerably less likely to give you heart palpitations.
 Getting there offers two distinctly different experiences: a 1-hour flight ($50-80) for the time-conscious, or a 12-hour overnight train ($30-50 for 2nd class sleeper) for those who believe journey matters more than destination (or who enjoy waking up with mysterious insect bites).

-Base yourself near Chiang Mai’s Old City for maximum convenience.
+For those considering where to stay near Wat Phra That Doi Suthep, base yourself near Chiang Mai’s Old City for maximum convenience.
 Budget travelers can secure beds at Deejai Backpackers ($25-40/night), where the communal areas serve as informal travel agencies for organizing northern adventures.
 Mid-range options like Rachamankha ($60-90/night) offer heritage charm without heritage plumbing issues.
 Luxury seekers should consider 137 Pillars House ($150+ per night), where colonial elegance meets modern amenities in a perfect union that would make architectural magazines weep with joy.

 The Main Event: Conquering Doi Suthep Temple